Installation¶

 If you have an existing PYME installation, we recommend removing it before installing a new one.

-Executable installers (Windows and OSX)¶
+Executable installers (Windows and Mac)

-Recommended if you don’t already have python on your computer and/or are unfamiliar with python.
+Recommended if you don’t already have Python on your computer and/or are unfamiliar with Python.
 Download the latest installer from https://python-microscopy.org/downloads/.
 Double-click the installer and follow instructions.

-Installing using conda¶
+Installing using conda

+Recommended if you already use Python.
+Note that while we recommend conda over pip, we do additionally offer instructions for pip.
 Download and install Miniconda.
 Then, open the Anaconda prompt 1 and enter

 conda config --append channels anaconda